Schlumberger New Energy, the CEA and Partners Announce Appointment of CEO of Genvia

 PARIS, February 4, 2021—Schlumberger New Energy, the CEA and partners have announced Florence Lambert as the CEO of the Genvia clean hydrogen production technology venture, effective March 1, 2021.
 Florence brings more than 20 years of experience in new energy technologies and was previously CEO of CEA-LITEN in Grenoble, France.

 “Florence has been a respected voice at the forefront of energy transition technology development for a number of years.
 We are delighted that she has chosen to bring her experience and passion to the leadership of Genvia.
-We believe that hydrogen is a critical energy carrier that will enable countries to meet their decarbonization ambitions,” said Ashok Belani, Executive Vice President Schlumberger New Energy.
+We believe that hydrogen is a critical energy carrier that will enable countries to meet their decarbonisation ambitions,” said Ashok Belani, Executive Vice President Schlumberger New Energy.

 In the next 30 years, hydrogen production could account for 20% of total energy demand, according to the Hydrogen Council.
-Genvia’s technology development and industrialization activities will be in step with the anticipated strong growth of the hydrogen economy.
+Genvia’s technology development and industrialisation activities will be in step with the anticipated strong growth of the hydrogen economy.
 Genvia will provide innovative early solutions through strategic alliances in different industries.

-“Genvia brings together an extraordinary group of partners, to foster the new ecosystem needed to accelerate the development and industrialization of affordable clean hydrogen production.
+“Genvia brings together an extraordinary group of partners, to foster the new ecosystem needed to accelerate the development and industrialisation of affordable clean hydrogen production.
 I am particularly delighted to have the opportunity with Genvia to create business and employment growth while making an impact on climate change,” said Florence Lambert, the newly appointed Genvia CEO.

 The Genvia Board of Directors will have high-level executive representation from its founding partners:

 - François Jacq, Chairman and Philippe Stohr, Energy Division Director, CEA

 - Ashok Belani, Executive Vice President New Energy, and Olivier Peyret, Chairman of France, Schlumberger